RPA Security Must-Haves

 Extensive and non-repudiable audit logging is performed for 185+ activities on our platform.
 Comprehensive and continuous audit logging capabilities in the Enterprise Control Room enable you to identify and alert abnormal activities such as bot performance errors, misuse by employees, malicious code, or any other detail of interest within the automation for further analysis and incident response/investigation.
 It ensures enterprise-level security and audit compliance.

-When considering an RPA solution for your company, pick one with a strong commitment to making an enterprise-grade platform that incorporates all the requirements and smart security choices mentioned here to protect the critical applications, bots, and data.
+When considering RPA solutions for your company, pick one with a strong commitment to making an enterprise-grade platform that incorporates all the requirements and smart security choices mentioned here to protect the critical applications, bots, and data.
 This way, business and IT leaders will be assured that the solution can be deployed without compromising security and compliance and can focus on reaping the many benefits of automation.